open-policy-agent/opa/docs/book/rest-api.md

 If the watch was set on a data reference instead of a query, the `result` field will simply be the value of the document requested, instead of an array of values.

-## Methods not Allowed

-OPA will respond with a 405 Error (Method Not Allowed) if the method used to access the URL is not supported.
-For example, if a client uses the *HEAD* method to access any path within "/v1/data/{path:.*}", a 405 will be returned.